-A study of policies, procedures and current trends in organizing and administering physical education, fitness, and recreation programs.
-Aspects include legal provisions, finance, public relations and communication, personal and government regulations, departmental organization and administrative practices.
-Prerequisite: HP2O2.
-(Fall, odd year)
+A study of policies, procedures and current trends in organizing, administering, and governance in physical education, fitness, athletics, and recreation programs.
+Aspects include legal issues, finance, public relations, communication, private practices, and government regulations.
+Prerequisite: HP2O2 (Fall, odd year)

-HP353 ML/HS Content Methods -Physical Education (3)
+HP353 ML/HS Content Methods - Physical Education (3)

 This course is designed to aid students in understanding, developing, and implementing the process of curriculum design, teaching procedures, strategies, and program development in middle and high school level physical education departments.
 Emphasis is given to the principles and methods in planning, development of goals, objectives, preparation and use of materials and procedures in the class setting.
-Prerequisite: current enrollment in ED322 Instructional Alignment II or consent of director.
 (Spring)